Julie Campbell (vascular biologist): Current projects

 Today, Campbell continues her work that ultimately began back in the early 1980s.
 Both Campbell and her husband began their work by looking at the origin of Myofibroblasts, which form as part of the inflammatory response to a wound.
 They noticed that these Myofibroblasts resembled the cells that form arteries, and hoped to eventually use this knowledge to grow artificial arteries and vessels.
-Campbell has been developing a technique to grown the artificial blood vessel in the body cavity of the person it will be implanted in, to reduce the risk of rejection.
+Campbell has been developing a technique to grow the artificial blood vessel in the body cavity of the person it will be implanted in, to reduce the risk of rejection.
 In 1992, Campbell founded the Australian Vascular Biology Society, which she cites as the achievement she is most proud of.
 Additionally, she is the current chair of the Queensland Fellows of the Australian Academy of Science, and a member of the council.

 Recognition for achievements

 Campbell has won worldwide acclaim for her ground-breaking research into the development of blood vessels naturally within a patient.
 This process is undergoing pre-clinical trials in humans and may be used to treat patients suffering coronary heart disease, renal failure and other life-threatening conditions.
 This ‘Grow Your Own Arteries’ technique is helping patients survive coronary heart disease, renal failure and other life-threatening conditions.

 Campbell was awarded the Wellcome Australia Medal for Medical and Scientific Research.
 During this year, she has obtained the position as Senior Principal Research Fellow at the National Health and Medical Research Council (NHMRC), and she was also a research professor at the University of Queensland.

 In the 2006 Queen's Birthday Honours Campbell was appointed Officer of the Order of Australia (AO) for "service to science and to medical research, particularly in the area of cell biology of coronary artery and other vascular diseases, and to education".